 A thin flexible medium such as waxed thread is a good combination with a clasp with loops, a box clasp, bolt ring or hook.
 A calotte is then used to attach the thread to the clasp.
 The calotte covers unsightly knots and includes a loop onto which you can attach your clasp.
 To give your knot a little extra ‘body’ simply pass the end of the thread back through the knot a second time (img 1.)

 Lay the knot inside the hollow of the calotte and squeeze it tightly closed.
 Trim the loose strands which stick out at the top.
 Open the loop on the calotte and attach it to the clasp(img 2.)

 Beading wire can be unhappy when knotted.
-Use a tiny crimp, squeezed tightly with the half-round/flat-nosed pliers.
+Use a tiny crimp, squeezed tightly with the chain/flat-nosed pliers.
 A crimp cover will improve the finish (img 3.)

 A leather or cotton thong necklace can be finished in a number of ways.
 Leather crimps combined with a hook is most popular, particularly for shorter necklaces and chokers.
 There are two basic types of leather crimps, round (or spring end) crimps and flat crimps (img 4.)